SwedbankPay/developer.swedbankpay.com/payment-instruments/index.md

 created during the payment process.
 When Swedbank Pay receives the payment request body (in JSON format), a payment is created and you will be given a unique payment ID in return.
-The response also includes (in a true RESTful way) the URIs and operations for further actions, given the state of the payment.
+The response also includes (in a true RESTful way) the URLs and operations for further actions, given the state of the payment.

 After creating a payment, you can: